-While Australia and South Africa have their fair share of sharks, nothing compares to Reunion's recent record.
+While Australia and South Africa have their fair share of shark attacks, nothing compares to Reunion's recent record.
 Scientists have been studying the phenomenon for years, but are unable to determine why this particular place has become such a centre for attacks.
 In 2013, the government banned swimming and surfing at any of the island's beaches save for those protected by shark nets or lagoons.
 The most recent fatal attack occurred in February this year, the eighth since 2011.
 That may not sound like a lot compared to Australia (which has had 17 since 2011), but the population and coastline of Reunion is tiny compared to Australia's.

 It holds the biggest clues yet discovered to the mystery of Flight MH370

 MH370 wreckage recovered on Reunion Island.
 Photo: EPA

 After months of searching the Indian Ocean, the international effort to find the missing Malaysia Airlines flight MH370, which disappeared in mysterious circumstances in March 2014, failed to find anything.

 However, in July 2015, wreckage was discovered on the shores of Reunion.
 It was later confirmed to have come from MH370.
 Although the mystery remains unsolved, the best clues to the aircraft's disappearance have shown up on this tiny island east of Africa.